-In ZENworks, when PXE devices are assigned preboot work, they are also told which bootx64.efi configuration file they should use to execute that work.
-Similarly, when using the Novell Preboot Services Menu, each menu option corresponds to a bootx64.efi configuration file.
-For more information on editing the menu for UEFI, see Section 2.4.4, "Editing the Novell Preboot Services Menu," on page 67.
+In ZENworks, when PXE devices are assigned preboot work, they are also told which pxelinux.0 configuration file they should use to execute that work.
+Similarly, when using the Novell Preboot Services Menu, each menu option corresponds to a pxelinux.0 configuration file.
+For more information, see Section 2.4.4, "Editing the Novell Preboot Services Menu," on page 67.